1. Sarsfields survive huge test

 The in-game experience was different for Sarsfields, but that post-match sensation was the same, the frenzied joy at having secured the victory that sees them take another momentous step forward in the club hurling championship.

 Competing for the first time in the All-Ireland series, Sarsfields passed the test.
 This semi-final was a desperately tense affair, a game where they ground out the win in comparison to the dazzling play in their Munster final upset of Ballygunner.
-They enjoyed elements of fortune in the chances Slaughtneil missed, the tightrope a few of the players walked with fouls during the game, and that last-gasp shot for goal from Mark McGuigan which flew over the bar.
+They enjoyed elements of fortune in the chances Slaughtneil missed, the tightrope a few of their players walked with fouls during the game, and that last-gasp shot for goal from Mark McGuigan which flew over the bar.

 But Sarsfields showcased their resilience, displaying the grit they have required to pick themselves up after their Cork final disappointment last October.
-The manner in they have rebounded has been remarkable, illustrated by how they navigated a route to victory after a turbulent third quarter that saw them trail by three.
+The manner in which they have rebounded has been remarkable, illustrated by how they navigated a route to victory after a turbulent third quarter that saw them trail by three.

 When it mattered most, the big scores were supplied by Jack O’Connor, Aaron Myers, and Cathal McCarthy.
 The Cork side squeezed over the line and Croke Park awaits next month.